vitillo/yampl/README.md

 ```

 ###Server
-The server process replies to the pings of the client processes.
+The server process replies to the pings of the client.

 ```c++
 #include <unistd.h>